 1. Identify as BIPOC (Black, Indigenous, Person of Color) or Native.
 We use this term to mean that we seek to serve artists of color who identify as: Black/African/African American, Afro Latino/a/x, Caribbean, Chicano/a/x, Mexican, Central American, South American, Middle Eastern/North African, Southeast Asian/Asian, Pacific Islander/Native Hawaiian, Native Alaskan, Immigrants, Refugees, Undocumented, and/or Muslim.
 We recognize that these descriptions and this language is ever-evolving and will always be inadequate.
 If this description resonates with you, we invite you to apply.

 2. Be 18 years of age or older

 3. Be eligible to receive taxable income in Minnesota throughout the current fellowship year

-4. Have been living or working in Minnesota for the last two years
+4. Have been living or working in Minnesota for the past two years

-5. Not have received Fellowship awards from Springboard in the past
+6. Not have received fellowship awards from Springboard in the past

 A final determination of eligibility is made by Springboard on a case by case basis.

 All eligible applications are reviewed through a three-round peer review process (prescreen, panel review, and panel interview).
 Peer reviewers are selected by Springboard staff and represent, as best as possible, the diverse pool of identities, geographies, practices and disciplines reflected in the applicant pool.
 Our peer review process aims to identify visionary and community-driven artists who are working to build resources for artists in their communities.
 Applicants are considered and advanced through the process based on how arts-based, community-centered, and culture-shifting their interventions are.
 Peer reviewers remain anonymous during the review process.
 Springboard staff do not serve on the panel or make decisions regarding the applicants.